flyingfisher/selenium-html-js-converter/README.md

 Changes the baseUrl for relative links.
 This is useful, for instance, if you test locally against a localhost version of a website, while testing with Sauce Labs against a staging server.

+#### forceBaseUrl

+Forces urls to be prefixed by the baseUrl, even when they aren't relative.
+Useful if you have test cases with absolute URLs and you need to force them to target a different domain.
+The domain part of the url will be replaced with the value of baseUrl.

 ## Logging

 selenium-html-js-converter is by default quite verbose.
 You may redirect logging to your own logger object by calling `.setLogger()` once imported, e.g.: